Performance Marketing · 2024 – 2026

 3D printing wasn't a known retail category in the Dominican market.
 The carousel had to teach what 3D printing can decorate and sell the specific pieces — gardens, colmados, karts, off-road buggies — that fit Dominican homes and gift culture.

-• Single Sales objective campaign with WhatsApp + website conversion events as primary optimization.
+• Single Leads objective campaign with WhatsApp Messaging conversion event.

-• Geo-locked to Santo Domingo + 15km radius — kept relevance score high and CPM low.
+• Geo-locked to Santo Domingo + 15km — high relevance, low CPM.

-• Carousel format chosen over single image so each scroll showed a different use-case personality.
+• Carousel format so each scroll showed a different use-case personality.

 • Slides ordered: educational hook → product variety → hard CTA.